SU-NCS/Intro_to_programming/course-overview.md

 * Act out instructions & generalize
 * Discussion—groups explain what they did.
 * Introduce the concepts of **sequencing**, acting on **conditional** tests, **looping**, and **I/O** used as applied to everyday activities
+* Introduce the concepts of Input/Output and discuss local I/O with files and remote I/O via the Internet with API's

 #### Activity 2: Setup Dev Environment with Python 3 and Write Code